-I am currently working under the mentorship of Dr. Lauria-Santiago to finish my dissertation research, as well as participate in graduate seminars and support CLAS programming.
+I am currently working under the mentorship of Dr. Lauria-Santiago to finish my dissertation research, as well as actively participate in graduate seminars and CLAS programming.

 Faculty Advisors Dr. Leisy Ábrego, UCLA Chicano/a & Central American Studies Department, and Dr. Steven Osuna, California State University Long Beach (CSULB) Critical Sociology Department

-I have conducted more than 50 oral histories with student organizers involved in USEU, collected materials donated by former students for an online archive, and created a website that will serve as a digital repository for selected project materials.
-I also trained and mentored a team of 10 undergraduate students to become research assistants for this project.
-I conducted workshops on Salvadoran history, best practices in oral history, and methods in basic transcription.
+I have conducted more than 50 oral histories with students involved in USEU, collected materials donated by students for an online archive, and created a website that will serve as a digital repository.
+I also trained and mentored a team of 10 undergraduate research assistants via workshops on best practices in oral history and methods in basic transcription.

-Interviewer, Central Americans in Los Angeles Oral History Project
+Primary Interviewer, Central Americans in Los Angeles Oral History Project (2018-2019)

-As the primary interviewer for this project, I scheduled and conducted interviews with Central American organizers who were actively involved in the 1980’s Central American solidarity and sanctuary movement.
-I also conducted research to prepare for interviews, coded, time logged, and transcribed each interview.
+I conducted oral history interviews with organizers who were actively involved in the 1980’s Central American solidarity and sanctuary movement.

-I researched and wrote a complete literature review on foundation-funded journalism for an academic journal article written by Prof. Susan Lysak.
+I researched and wrote a complete literature review on foundation-funded journalism for an article by Dr. Susan Lysak.

-UCLA Department of Chicano and Chicana Studies, Dr. Leisy Abrego
+University of California, Los Angeles, Department of Chicano and Chicana Studies, Dr. Leisy Abrego – Los Angeles, CA

 Columbia University, Principal Investigator Robert Shapiro, Co-Investigated by Narayani Lasala, Ernie Zavaleta, Diane Wong, Vladimir Medenica